Table of Contents

 Home's Value: In addition to equity, lenders will also evaluate the value of your home.
 The value of your home provides an indication of its marketability and potential sale price.
 Lenders will consider the value of your home when determining your borrowing limit, as it influences the amount of financing you can access through a short term loan.

-Advantages of Opting for Owner-Occupied Bridge Loans
+Advantages of Owner-Occupied Bridge Loans

 Immediate Cash Flow: The primary advantage is the immediate cash flow it provides.
 This enables you to purchase a new house before selling your current home, avoiding the need to wait for your home sale proceeds.
 The availability of immediate cash flow can be particularly beneficial in fast-moving real estate markets or when you find your dream home and want to secure it quickly.